 Art.
-20 A. Personality in general / IV.
+20 (A. Personality in general / IV.
 Kinship by blood and by marriage / 1.
-Blood kinship
+Blood kinship)

-- IV.
-Kinship by blood and by marriage - 1.
-Blood kinship - 1 The degree of kinship is determined by the number of intermediary generations. - 2 Lineal kinship exists between two persons where one is descended from the other and collateral kinship exists between two persons where both are descended from a third person and are not related lineally.
+- The degree of kinship is determined by the number of intermediary generations. - Lineal kinship exists between two persons where one is descended from the other and collateral kinship exists between two persons where both are descended from a third person and are not related lineally.

-- Art.
-22 A. Personality in general / V. Place of origin and domicile / 1.
-Origin - V. Place of origin and domicile - 1.
-Origin - 1 The place of origin of a person is determined by his or her citizenship. - 2 Citizenship is governed by public law. - 3 If a person is a citizen of more than one place, his or her place of origin is the one in which he or she is or was most recently resident or, in the absence of any such residence, the one in which he or she or his or her ancestors last acquired citizenship.
+Art.
+22 (A. Personality in general / V. Place of origin and domicile / 1.
+Origin)

+- The place of origin of a person is determined by his or her citizenship. - Citizenship is governed by public law. - If a person is a citizen of more than one place, his or her place of origin is the one in which he or she is or was most recently resident or, in the absence of any such residence, the one in which he or she or his or her ancestors last acquired citizenship.